joshuadanpeterson/typewriter.nvim/README.md

 - Keeps the cursor centered on the screen while you type or navigate.
 - Simple commands to enable, disable, and toggle the typewriter mode.
 - Integrates with ZenMode and True Zen for a seamless distraction-free environment.
-- New `:TWCenter` command to center the view around the current code block or function using [Tree-sitter](https://tree-sitter.github.io/tree-sitter/).
+- `:TWCenter` command to center the view around the current code block or function using [Tree-sitter](https://tree-sitter.github.io/tree-sitter/).
+- `:TWTop` command to move the top of the current code block to the top of the screen.
+- `:TWBottom` command to move the bottom of the current code block to the bottom of the screen.
-- Set `keep_cursor_position` to `true` in plugin config to keep cursor position relative to text when centering the view.
+- Set `keep_cursor_position` to `true` in plugin config to keep cursor position relative to text when centering the view or using TWTop/TWBottom.

 <div align=center>
 <img src='./demos/twcenter_demo.gif' height=500 width=700 title='Typewriter Demo'/>